kellygwiseman/Kaggle-code/README.md

 Kaggle-code
 ===========

-Ipython notebooks with code I used to complete Kaggle competitions
+Ipython notebooks containing the code I used to complete Kaggle competitions.